 As an expat professional in the US, do you have any other tips or experiences to share that can help the readers of this blog?
 If so, please share them in the comments section below.
 Thank you.

 Jennifer Kumar facilitates cross-cultural business understanding for international assignees to the US.
 Learn more by viewing the US Culture Training Finishing School.
+Contact Jennifer for more information on your team’s training needs.

 Restaurant Etiquette and Mannerisms in the USA